The Unique Melody Miracle V2 is an all BA flagship custom or universal monitor featuring 6 drivers per side. It is priced at $1049 upwards.

 Impressive as it looked it is the least portable thing you can think of.
 Roll on 2016 and UM are pushing out aluminum hard pillboxes with threaded tops and clever cardboard boxes for accessories and packaging that is so much more compact and transportable.

-If I am not mistaken Rhines use a version of this, though a slightly squarish design for their Stage 5, Lear have a shiny chrome-based one for the BD4.2 and JH Harvey with their Layla, Rosie and Roxanne pill cases which are the highest-profile ones I can think of.
+If I am not mistaken Rhines use a version of this, though a slightly squarish design for their Stage 5, Lear has a shiny chrome-based one for the BD4.2 and JH Harvey with their Layla, Rosie, and Roxanne pill cases which are the highest-profile ones I can think of.